bruno-c-p/bruno-c-p/README.md

 🚀 __About me__
 - 💻 Developer since 2020
 - 📚 Teacher and graduated student at <a href="https://unibave.net/" target="_blank">Unibave</a>
-- 🎓 Currently specializing in a post-graduation focused on Full-Stack Dev, AI, DevOps, and Product Management at <a href="https://www.rocketseat.com.br/faculdade" target="_blank">Rocketseat</a>.
+- 🎓 Post-grad in Full-Stack Dev, AI, DevOps & Product Management at <a href="https://www.rocketseat.com.br/faculdade" target="_blank">Rocketseat</a>.
 <br>

 🛠 &nbsp;__Experience__